Updates

 Regulatory Independent Non-Executive Director

-Raj has had significant experience in integrity and governance issues for sporting institutions, is a Senior Adviser at the Financial Conduct Authority and has handled many investigations involving integrity issues.
+He has significant experience in integrity and governance issues for sporting institutions and is a Senior Legal Adviser at the Financial Conduct Authority.
+He has handled many investigations involving integrity issues and outside of sports law, he has undertaken judicial roles in criminal trials and financial services cases and is a Grand Court Judge of the Cayman Islands.

 Wilf Walsh